NorseDreki/CustomHamcrestMatchers/README.md

-# EspressoMatchers
+# CustomHamcrestMatchers
-Collection of custom matchers for Espresso
+Collection of custom Hamcrest matchers

 ## Matchers for Android's TableLayout include:
 - views N rows below the row with the specified view